 Diet

 Dietary feeding is also necessary for pneumonic plague.
-If there are no signs of intestinal damage, and the course of the disease is not accompanied by vomiting, the dog fed easily digestible food: meat broth, raw and boiled beef, cottage cheese.
+If there are no signs of intestinal damage, and the course of the disease is not accompanied by vomiting, the dog fed with easily digestible food: meat broth, raw and boiled beef, cottage cheese.
 Dairy products should not be given, as they contribute to the formation of mucus.

 Disease prevention